methodphoto/methodphoto/warped-topographies/index.md

 Their work reinforced my conceit that my small-scale works were hand-made imagined landscapes from this and other worlds.

+There are still some 'slight seconds' of the book [Warped Topographies II](../books/warped-pond) available.

 Here are a mere 13 images of the approximately 1000 made, so far.

 ![{{page.title}}](warped-topographies-01.webp "{{page.title}}")